zhuochun/zhuochun.github.io/_posts/2022/2022-08-09-thoughts-on-system-design-skills.markdown

   - Mental Model
 ---

-A brain dump of my thoughts on system design skills at different levels:
+A brain dump of my thoughts on system design skills at different levels.

+One important note, one has to repeatly demonstrated at each level first, before moving on.

-## Level 1
+## Level 1 - Junior

 Based on concrete requirements, can design, develop and launch work that fulfills all the requirements.

 - Scale: Service components or modules.
 Small to medium features.
-- Other points: Development process, code review, system stability/monitors, on-call and system know-what.
+- Other points: Development process, testing, code review, system stability/monitorings, on-call and system know-what.

-## Level 2
+## Level 2 - Matured Junior/Senior

 Before the requirements are finalized, can take the initiative to clarify requirements, discuss requirements based on the constraints of the existing system.